qiaozhiounaier/jiaoyikuangjia/README.md

 This repository provides a minimal multi-asset trading framework suitable for institutional-style experimentation.
 It supports automated data acquisition, strategy implementation, backtesting, and result visualization.

+The design is inspired by the structure of the [Chan](https://github.com/nextang/Chan) project and focuses on easily extending to multiple instruments.

 ## Features

-- Fetch historical price data using `yfinance` or local CSV files.
+- Fetch historical price data using `yfinance` or local CSV files with caching to speed up repeated runs.
 - Define trading strategies using a clear class-based structure.
-- Run vectorized backtests with capital tracking.
+- Run vectorized backtests with capital tracking and automatic portfolio aggregation.
 - Plot equity curves for individual tickers.

 ## Quickstart